How EPA Regulates Drinking Water Contaminants

 Federal drinking water regulations are codified in Title 40 of the Code Federal Regulations (CFR).

-- CFR Part 141: National Primary Drinking Water Implementation Regulations.
-These set maximum levels for contaminants allowed in drinking water.
+- CFR Part 141: National Primary Drinking Water Regulations.
+These set maximum levels for contaminants allowed in drinking water or treatment technique rules.

-- CFR PART 142: National Primary Drinking Water Implementation Regulations.
-These cover how the states, tribes, and EPA carry out the Public Water System Supervision (PWSS) program.
+- CFR Part 142: National Primary Drinking Water Regulations Implementation.
+These cover how the states, tribes and EPA carry out the Public Water System Supervision (PWSS) program.

 Where is a timeline of the drinking water regulations?